 Maybe you haven’t heard this one, but you’ve thought it.

 You know, when you think “But lice only happen to OTHER people.
 Not us.”

 Come on – I used to think it, and I can still hear that voice in the back of my head freaking out because lice are only found on dirty people who don’t clean their homes … or bodies or heads or … something.
 They don’t do something that they’re supposed to.

 It’s absolutely untrue.

 Lice are most commonly found on girls aged 3-11 – because little girls are more likely to cuddle and hug their friends, share hats, scarves, brushes, and stuff like that.
 Head lice don’t show a preference for hair length, cleanliness, social status or how often your mother washes the kitchen floor.

 Although they’re most commonly found on young girls, they can be found on anyone.

+The question of whether lice like clean or dirty hair is simply answered.
 They don’t care if your hair is long, short, clean or dirty.

 Lice only live in clean hair.

 Well, that might make some people feel better when they say that (although in the back of their minds, they’re screaming ‘dirty, dirty, dirty!’) but … it’s absolutely not true.